 Teach kids to pay attention to their instincts.
 Parents should tell their kids to listen to that voice in their heads; if they don’t feel safe or they feel it’s not right, they shouldn’t go through with it.
 We need to give children safety nets of people they can go to if they need help, such as uniformed law-enforcement or security officers, a store salesperson with a nametag, the person in an information booth at a mall or other public venue, or a mother with children.

 Next, describe the proper way to handle a stranger.
-A common ploy for abduction attempts are for strangers to pretend that they are a friend of the child’s parents, and that the parents – who are either sick or injured – asked them to pick the child up on their behalf.
+A common ploy for abduction attempts is for strangers to pretend that they are a friend of the child’s parents and that the parents – who are either sick or injured – asked them to pick the child up on their behalf.
 To help children deal with this particular situation, let them run the scenario in their heads, then ask them the following questions:

 Should a stranger grab your kids, children should be taught to run for help and scream, kick, make a loud noise and keep yelling something like “You’re not my mother!” or “You’re not my father!”
 More importantly, teach your child from a very young age why he or she should never go anywhere with any adult, without your permission, whether that person is a stranger or a friend.